Rarebit-Studios/PixelMaker/README.md

 # Pixel Art Editor

-A powerful, web-based pixel art creation tool designed for both desktop and mobile use.
-Create, edit, and export pixel art with support for multiple color palettes and resolutions.
+A simple web-based pixel art creation tool designed for both desktop and mobile use.
+Create, edit, and export pixel art with support for multiple color palettes and exports to Makecode Arcade.

+I made this for some kids workshops where we needed a simple image import/export to makecode arcade

 ## Features